MacDraDex/DataRepProject/README.md

 >  ***LIST OF HTTP QUERIES***
 ------------------------------------------------------------------------------------------------
 >-  GET: Gathers information of the selected object.
 It will not change any value on the server.
->-  POST: Creates new elements in the API.
-Used to create the different objects in the API.
+>-  POST: Creates new entries in the table database.
->-  PUT: Modifies an existing element in the API.
-Currently the job element is the only one that allows modifications.
+>-  PUT: Modifies an existing data stored in table.
->-  DELETE: Removes existing elements via API.
+>-  DELETE: Removes existing data from table.

 To access the main page of website user must use **GENERAL URL**(*Uniform Resource Locator*) which for example might be  : http://irishlibraries.ie .